-Fellow, Stanford Center on Longevity
+Post Doctoral Fellow, Stanford Center on Longevity

-Religion has been one of the most powerful forces throughout U.S. history and it remains so today.
+If you ask a young person in the U.S. about what matters to them in life, they are likely to mention religion.
+In fact, religion has been one of the most powerful forces throughout U.S. history and it remains so today.
 Unfortunately, those who study education generally don't take religion into account.
 This is a problem.
 We can't fully understand how and why young people have different educational outcomes without accounting for their religious commitments.

 In my current brook project, God, Grades, and Graduation: How Religion Helps and Hinders Academic Success (Under Contract with Oxford University Press), I examine how adolescents' religious commitments shape their educational journeys.

 In my book, as well as my work more broadly, I use quantitative and qualitative research methods.
 I look comparatively across multiple religious traditions, and I have a particular interest in Christians and Jews.
 One of my studies was recently featured in the media.
 Read more here.